appium/appium-xcuitest-driver/README.md

 ## Known issues

-* `shake` is not implemented due to lack of support from Apple
+* `shake` is implemented via AppleScript and works only on Simulator due to lack of support from Apple
 * `lock` and lock-screen interaction in general is not implemented due to lack of support from Apple
-* Setting geo-location not supported due to lack of support from Apple
+* Setting geo-location is implemented via AppleScript and works only on Simulator due to lack of support from Apple
 * Through multi action API, `zoom` works but `pinch` does not, due to Apple issue.